Release Date: November 13, 2017

 Track 2 – Beautiful

 Wanna One’s title track that’s got everyone talking is none other than “Beautiful,” the focal point of the album.
 “Beautiful” is easy on the ears and will hit you right in the feels if you’re in the mood.
-The song’s nostalgic intro seamlessly transitions into a solid first verse with a gentle beat.
 Furthermore, the song’s production is high quality and allows the group’s stunning vocals to stand out.
 This is especially prominent in the second half of the bridge.
 The vocals in that portion of the song are breathtaking and packed with emotion.
 However, I don’t know if good singing is enough to fill in the song’s gaps.
 Overall, “Beautiful” somehow just misses the mark.
 The track feels a little anticlimactic, like it never reached its full potential.
 It’s a solid ballad, but perhaps not quite title track material.
 The song is certainly pretty, yes, but I don’t know if it can quite be considered “beautiful.”